rossrochford/make-it-so/README.md

 * tearing down and cleaning up reliably

-## Architectural Overview
+## Architecture Overview

-Make It So uses Django's ORM to store and manage its state and Celery to execute tasks.
+Make It So uses Django's ORM to store its state and Celery to execute tasks.
 It consists of the following primary elements: Resources, Dependencies, Transitions, States, Events, Providers and Projects.

 A **Resource** is a *thing* defined declaratively.
 Similar to Terraform we use **HCL** files to declare Resources.
 Resources have a *state*, *desired_state* and a list of *dependencies*.
 When a user expresses a *desired_state* on a resource, the system looks for discrepancies and takes any necessary actions bring it in line with the desired state.